 Belinda's top tips on how to cook the perfect roast chicken

-- Never put the chicken in the oven straight from the fridge.
-Always allow the bird to come to room temperature first.
+1. Don’t put your chicken in the oven straight from the fridge – allow the bird to sit and come to room temperature first.

-- Always make sure your chicken doesn't go in to the oven wet.
-It's better to let is sit uncovered in the fridge for a few hours before bringing it out so the skin dries a bit.
+2. Ensure that your chicken does not go in the oven wet.
+Have it uncovered in the fridge for a few hours before cooking to let the skin dry.

-- Place your chicken in a tin that fits.
-If there is too much room around the bird the juices will burn.
+3. Always place your chicken in a relatively fitted tin.
+If there’s too much room around the bird, the juices could burn.

-- Once the chicken is cooked let it rest on the side for about 15 minutes before carving.
+4. Once your chicken is cooked, let it rest on the side for about 15 minutes before carving.

 5. For a simple and delicious roast chicken, rub butter (or olive oil) over the breast and legs and season generously with salt and black pepper.